sabio-engineering/cookbook-dvelp/handbook/developer-proficiency.md

 ## P-band

-* Focus on defining and progressing processes and inovation at a company-wide level
+* Focus on defining and progressing processes and innovation at a company-wide level
 * Fully capable of designing, owning and running entirely new, non-trivial systems